 Rowling has said that Harry Potter “simply fell into [her] head” and “all of the details bubbled up in [her] brain.”
 She “[had] never felt such a huge rush of excitement and [she] knew immediately that it was going to be such fun to write.”

 Sounds like a fairy tale beginning to a fairy tale ending, right?
 And perhaps that’s all ordinary readers need to know about Rowling’s path to literary fame, but writers need to know more.

-First, we need to appreciate how disciplined Rowling had to be to develop her story nugget into seven hefty books.
-We have to know that she wasn’t lazily sipping mochas for two decades while jotting down a continuous stream of words like the literary Fountain of Youth.
+Writers need to know the not-so-glamorous version of what it was like to write Harry Potter.
+We need to appreciate how disciplined Rowling had to be to develop her little idea into seven hefty books.
+We have to know that she wasn’t lazily sipping mochas for two decades while jotting down a continuous stream of words like a literary Fountain of Youth.

-All too often we convince ourselves that we would write more if only we were well-known, or had more money, or could find more time.
-But none of that is what makes a writer.
-It’s simply that a writer writes.
+All too often writers convince themselves that they would write more if only they were more well known, or had more money, or had more time.
+But in the end, none of that is what defines a writer.
+A writer is simply someone who writes.

-Below I’ve compiled the oft-forgotten, non-fairy-tale version of the story behind Harry Potter.
+Below I’ve compiled the non-fairy-tale version of the story behind the Harry Potter series.

 Book One: Harry Potter and the Sorcerer’s Stone

 Even though Harry Potter strolled into Rowling’s head fully formed, she still spent several years outlining the seven books, and then she spent another year writing the first one, Harry Potter and Sorcerer’s Stone.

 Rowling rewrote chapter one of Sorcerer’s Stone so many times (upwards of fifteen discarded drafts) that her first attempts “bear no resemblance to anything in the finished book.”
 This was especially frustrating for Rowling because she was a single parent and her writing time was both limited and sporadic—entirely contingent on her infant daughter, Jessica.